Evidence Level

 Common Potential side effects

-CRITICAL — heavy metal contamination: raw/unpurified shilajit from non-clinical sources frequently contains lead, mercury, arsenic, and fungal contamination.
+Critical — heavy metal contamination: raw/unpurified shilajit from non-clinical sources frequently contains lead, mercury, arsenic, and fungal contamination.
 Multiple retail product surveys have found toxic levels.
-Use ONLY purified, third-party-tested products (PrimaVie® and similar pharmaceutical-grade extracts).
+Use only purified, third-party-tested products (PrimaVie® and similar pharmaceutical-grade extracts).

 Purified shilajit is generally well tolerated at 250–500 mg/day; safety established up to 2,000 mg/day for 45 days and 500 mg/day for 48 weeks.